Skip to main content

 See build/package.sh for details.

-Support a new roslyn version
+To introduce support for a new roslyn version see common tasks.